Last Minute Knitted DIY Gift Ideas – 10 Fast & Free Cozy Patterns

 View the FREE Pattern here

-Day 7: Knitted Pot Holders
+Day 7: Knitted Pot Holders (One Stitch on Repeat)

 Farmhouse Knitted Potholder Pattern

 The cutest farmhouse knit potholder pattern.
 The perfect potholder for your farmhouse decor!
 It’s the perfect first pattern for a beginner knitter because you knit just one stitch on repeat.
 And you can choose to knit a small, medium or large sized potholder.
+Or knit all 2 for a cute giftable set!

 View the FREE Pattern here

-Day 8: Triangle Shawl Pattern Knitting
+Day 8: Triangle Shawl Pattern (Oversized + Cozy)

 Asymmetrical Knit Triangle Shawl Pattern